Cache Duration Tuning & Max-Age

 Rate limiters interact unpredictably with cached preflights.
 Token bucket algorithms may exhaust origin quotas before the browser cache expires, while sliding window counters can reject valid cached requests due to IP-level throttling.

 Graceful degradation requires decoupling preflight validation from business logic rate limits.
-Implement separate token pools for OPTIONS requests to prevent cache stampedes during high-concurrency deployments.
+Implement separate rate limit pools for OPTIONS requests to prevent cache stampedes during high-concurrency deployments.

-# Deploy new max-age with versioned header to force client-side refresh
+# Deploy new max-age with versioned endpoint path to force client-side refresh

 curl -X OPTIONS https://api.example.com/v2/resource \